 - Great for real estate agents

 - Not great for other advanced needs

 Similar to platforms like Adobe Sign (Adobe Sign vs. DocuSign), HelloSign (HelloSign vs. DocuSign), and SignNow (SignNow vs. DocuSign), DocuSign is a very popular electronic signature platform with a large user base and thousands of positive reviews.

 With clients like SalesForce and TMobile, DocuSign remains a great option for larger companies, thanks to its powerful analytics and advanced features, like geolocation capture and real-time status reporting.

-DocuSign also integrates with a wide variety of tools such as Google Drive, Dropbox, Salesforce, and many other major partners, and it can be accessed from any device.
+DocuSign also integrates with a wide variety of tools, such as Google Drive, Dropbox, Salesforce, and many other major partners, and it can be accessed from any device.

-- Very advanced features available
+- Very advanced features are available

 - Impressive security systems